 Federal crimes encompass a unique section of the law which seems similar to state law but often contains more severe penalties.
 State court and federal court are also drastically different, causing an important distinction within the entire court process.
 The United States Attorney’s Office often have quite a bit more resources at their disposal than ordinary local and state offices do, thus have greater academic credentials than state or local prosecutors.
 Therefore federal cases can often be complex and lengthy, requiring a criminal defense attorney who understands the implications of a federal conviction as well as the federal court system in its entirety.

 You may be subject to federal crimes prosecution for the following offenses:

 Not every criminal defense attorney has a background in federal crimes.
-It is a unique area of criminal defense which not only requires the licensing to practice in front of a federal court, but also experience in the federal courtroom and the court system as a whole.
-If you have been arrested on suspicion of a federal crime, do not hesitate to contact the Orent Law Offices.
-Craig Orent, Phoenix federal crime attorney, has over 25 years of experience in assisting clients fight for their rights.
+It is a unique area of criminal defense which not only requires the licensing to practice in front of a federal court but also experience in the federal courtroom and the court system as a whole.
+If you have been arrested on suspicion of a federal crime, do not hesitate to contact the Phoenix criminal defense lawyers at Orent Law Offices.
+Craig Orent, Phoenix federal crime attorney, has over 25 years of experience in assisting clients to fight for their rights.
 He understands that federal charges are often quite removed from any state charges and have a completely different set of consequences to worry about.
 Federal criminal defense is a niche area of the law, which requires the best and brightest defense lawyers who have prior experience handling federal claims.